Content Warning – Nudity

 ‘In the bathroom.
 I’m next for the shower – just so you know.’
 Jen rolls over on her stomach and yawns.

-‘We can’t stay too long.
-People will start asking questions.’
+‘We can’t stay here too long.
+People will start asking questions,’ he says curtly.

 ‘I planned on staying another week, but that’s not the problem.
 We have to leave before someone comes looking for you.
-I don’t think we have more than a couple of days before the place is crawling with cops…’ Cade addresses Derek, ‘Your dad needs new ID, and you too.’
+I don’t think we have more than a couple of days before the place is crawling with cops…’ Cade addresses Derek, ‘Your dad needs new ID, both of you do.’
 He draws on his cigarette.
 ‘I don’t know about you guys, but I’m starving!’

 ‘I saw a candy machine outside,’ Mitchell drawls.

 Mitchell doesn’t look away from the TV.
-‘I have two sisters back in Midnight Hollow.’
+‘I have two sisters back in Vulturu.’